citp/privacy-policy-historical/c/co/cow/cowbird.com.md

-In some circumstances, in order to notify the user, account holder or host who submitted the allegedly infringing content to which we have disabled access in response to a Notice, Cowbird, Inc. or its designee may forward a copy of a valid Notice including name and email address to the user or account holder, or others in its discretion.
+In some circumstances, in order to notify the user, account holder or host who submitted the allegedly infringing content to which we have disabled access in response to a Notice, Flaming Toast Productions, LLC. or its designee may forward a copy of a valid Notice including name and email address to the user or account holder, or others in its discretion.
 Your Notice is not private information, and we may choose to post a copy of your Notice, with your personal information removed, on Cowbird and/or to [Chilling Effects](http://www.chillingeffects.org/) for publication and/or annotation.

 Cowbird's Designated Copyright Agent can be reached as follows:

 **By mail:**
-Cowbird, Inc.
+Flaming Toast Productions, LLC.
+Attn: Cowbird
 P.O.
 Box 235
 Shelburne, VT 05482 USA
 Attn: Copyright Agent